 How to spot a Turkey Movie

 Turkey movies can be hard to pick out: you often don’t remember their names or who’s in them.
 But of course if its a sequel or a remake it has a very good chance of being a Turkey!
 Some movies are so bad they are actually fun and good for a few laughs.
 These aren’t those movies.
 Continue reading “It’s Christmas: Nominate your Movie Turkey!”→

 The 1966 movie, The Blue Max, stands out in my mind as the only movie I can think of without a hero.

 I watched The Blue Max last week (okay I admit it, I have it on DVD).
-I am a huge fan of aviation films and this one is all about a German Air Force pilot in World War I. Skip the bits about aircraft if that is not your thing but that’s not the main point of this review.
+I am a huge fan of aviation films and this one is all about a German Air Force pilot in World War I. Skip the bits about aircraft if that is not your thing but that’s not really the primary point of this film.

 Briefly, Bruno Stachel is an infantry corporal in the trenches.
-From a working class background, he nevertheless longs for the noble arena if death in the skies and enlists for the German Air Force.
+From a working-class background, he nevertheless longs for the noble arena of death in the skies and enlists in the German Air Force.
 He proves a talented pilot but his new squadron of officers, enlisted from the ruling classes, do not accept his ambitious ruthlessness.
-They have a strict code of conduct, which he breaks in many ways, including bedding the top scoring Willi’s aunt and lover, the Countess Kaeti.
+They have a strict code of conduct, which he breaks in many ways, including bedding the top-scoring Willi’s aunt and lover, the Countess Kaeti.
 Willi’s nobility, until now, has extended to taking Stachel under his wing but now the gloves are off and the two duel for supremacy in the skies and in bed.
 Continue reading “Review: The Blue Max”→

 Another great vote this week; which is the best scifi vehicle of all time?